intel-lab-lkp/linux/Documentation/doc-guide/parse-headers.rst

 .. _parse_headers:

-parse_headers.pl
+parse-headers.pl
 ^^^^^^^^^^^^^^^^

 NAME
 ****

-parse_headers.pl - parse a C file, in order to identify functions, structs, enums and defines and create cross-references to a Sphinx book.
+parse-headers.pl - parse a C file, in order to identify functions, structs, enums and defines and create cross-references to a Sphinx book.